constellation-daq/Constellation/docs/application_development/functionality/custom_commands.md

 :::{tab-item} Python
 :sync: python

-To assign a description to a command, simply create a doc string to the corresponding function.
+A description can be assigned to a command by creating a doc string to the corresponding function.
 The description should contain a short summary on the first line, followed by an empty line.
 The remainder of the doc string is considered the full description and should include expected arguments and anything else relevant to the particular command.

 :::
 ::::